annafrigge/TuneStim/README.md

 Before using TuneS, the pre- and postoperative acqusitions need to be pre-processed.
 This includes co-registration of pre- and postoperative images, normalization to MNI space and reconstruction of the lead coordinates using Lead-DBS.

 ## Getting started.
-Open the GUI by double-clicking the file 'TuneS.mlapp'.
+While being in the TuneStim folder or after adding it to your MATLAB path, type 'TuneStim' to open the GUI.
 Insert your input parameters of choice and run.
 Check the following pre-print for additional information: